Quick Answer

 What flashlights do first responders use?

 In my experience working alongside fire, EMS, and SAR teams, the most common brands are Streamlight, SureFire, and Pelican.
 Streamlight dominates fire and EMS with the Stinger and ProTac series.
 SureFire is standard in federal law enforcement.
-First responders prioritize tail-switch activation, CR123A compatibility for temperature resilience and shelf life, and a minimum IPX7 water resistance rating.
+First responders prioritize tail-switch activation, CR123A compatibility for temperature resilience and shelf life, and minimum IPX7 water resistance.
 These aren’t theoretical preferences — they’re hard-earned requirements from people who bet their safety on their gear.

 Which flashlight does the FBI use?